luphysics/PyMODA/docs/developer-guide.md

 > **Note:** Names of async functions, and functions designed to be used in coroutines, are usually prefixed by `coro_` in PyMODA.

-#### asyncqt
+#### qasync

-`asyncqt` is a library which allows the `asyncio` event loop to be set to a Qt event loop.
+`qasync` is a library which allows the `asyncio` event loop to be set to a Qt event loop.
 Coroutines running on this event loop are able to safely interact with the GUI.

 #### AsyncProcessScheduler